-- 1 Bridge Discovery projects must focus on technological innovation but should also demonstrate the societal and economic impact of the technical innovation to be developed. - 2 Clinical studies are not supported under the Bridge Discovery scheme.
+- 1 BRIDGE Discovery projects must focus on technological innovation but should also demonstrate the societal or economic impact of the technical innovation to be developed. - 2 Clinical studies are not supported under the BRIDGE Discovery scheme.

 Article 5 Applicants and implementation partners